saymrwulf/cryptography/notes.md

 2021-09-02T05:19:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2021-09-02T21:58:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (cryptography) 2021-09-07T23:27:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cryptography)
+2003 paper) (cryptography) 2021-09-07T23:27:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cryptography) 2021-09-07T05:40:00 - Implementing approach from a new paper read last night (cryptography)